 This solo cello piece is part of my research on mass as a semantic dimension of timbre, specifically from the concept of weight.
 I explore how weight can be constructed, built, created, controlled, morphed or conducted.
 Then, the only source of sound becomes multiple through the technical approach and preparation that work as extension of the timbral possibilities of the cello.
 The structure presents two contrasting points that mark the beginning and the end, understanding the compositional approach as a process of mass (weight) reduction.
 The weightlessness process works by the division of timbre in several tiny, light pieces that spread away until being lost.
 However, the unstable nature of the timbres produced by the techniques developed for the piece doesn’t allow to create such a linear process.
 Instead, fluctuations are given over time, sudden interruptions produced by cycles of energy accumulation that tend to reach the heaviest point of timbre before exploding, leaving its lightest reminiscence.

-‘We no longer sleep in the wind’ was composed specially for Sylvia Hinz.
+We no longer sleep in the wind, for solo Paetzold double bass recorder, was especially composed for Sylvia Hinz.

 This picture was taken in early January while working on the preliminary ideas for the piece.
 Berlin, 2020.

 My first album has been released!
 It is an online compilation of my electroacoustic works from 2009 to 2017.
 KEEP ON BREATHING is the title of the first electroacoustic piece that I composed.
 It is also the title of this timbral exploration journey.
 These works were composed in different stages of my life, even in different countries, and I can say that they represent my fascination with timbre.
 In fact, many of the timbral inquiries that I am trying to develop in my instrumental music now come from my experience with electronic processes.
 You can listen to it on bandcamp (streaming), but if you want you can also download the album or the individual works in high quality here.